Note: this blog post was updated on June 3, 2020.

 The actual phrase account-based marketing was coined in 2004 by ITSMA, though many companies had already been implementing the strategies in one capacity or another for years.
 It wasn’t until recently, though, that ABM began to catch on due to the B2B marketing industry’s emphasis on demand generation and ROI — and the increasing number of vendors offering more robust ABM solutions.

 Want to learn more?
 Read Account-Based Marketing For Dummies by Sangram Vajre, the first-ever book about ABM.
+Or check out Sangram’s latest book, ABM is B2B.

 Effective account-based marketing involves a multichannel approach and requires close alignment between an organization’s sales, marketing, and customer success teams.
 There are dozens of excellent ABM tools — over 40 of which are part of the Terminus Account-Based Marketing Cloud.
 I recommend exploring the cloud to learn more about the different account-based technology on the market.